cisco/mercury/doc/tls_extn_sort_autogen.md

 The hash table mentioned above needs rework as when there is modification to the TLS extension include list.

 Mercury package provides tls_csv utility which can generate C++ classes and supporting apis required to sort tls extensions based on the above mentioned algorithm.
-The autogeneration code for tls_csv utility is present under src/tables folder in the mercury repository and source code is present in src/tables/tls_extension_generator.cc.
+The autogeneration code for tls_csv utility lives under `src/tables/` in the mercury repository, with source code in `src/tables/tls_extension_generator.cc`; build rules live in `mk/tables.mk`.

 ## How to use tls_csv utility to generate C++ classes